SEAI grants 2020: All grants and how to apply

 Worryingly, a report by the Climate Action Network (CAN) in 2018 found that we are most probably going to miss our 2020 deadlines and be liable for annual non-compliance costs of around €500 million - money which could certainly be put to better use elsewhere, such as investing in renewable energy infrastructure.
 The same CAN report affirmed that “the Irish electricity grid has an impressive potential of integrating high levels of renewables, especially wind power, which can still be further developed”.

-Apart from insulation grants, there are also a wide range of additional home improvement grants available through the SEAI.
-These include solar grants, heat pump system grants, heating control grants, and bonuses for multiple upgrades.
+Apart from insulation grants, there is also a wide range of additional home improvement grants available through the SEAI.
+These include:

 All homeowners whose dwellings were built and occupied before 2011 can apply for a solar thermal grant of up to €1200, or a solar PV grant of up to €3800.
 Thermal solar panels heat up water for the house while Solar PV panels provide electricity.